kagiko/vaultwarden-wiki/Third-party-packages.md

 ## Snap App

-[Vaultwarden](https://github.com/DownThePark/snapcraft-vaultwarden) is available as a Snap through the Snap Store at https://snapcraft.io/vaultwarden
+Available as a [Snap](https://github.com/DownThePark/snapcraft-vaultwarden) through the [Snap Store](https://snapcraft.io/vaultwarden).

-It can be installed on the command line using: `snap install vaultwarden`
+Vaultwarden can be installed on the command line using: `snap install vaultwarden`

-The configuration file is located at: `/var/snap/vaultwarden/current/.env`
+Its configuration file is located at: `/var/snap/vaultwarden/current/.env`